 The President is responsible for establishing an Affirmative Action Plan, including goals, timetables, and compliance with all federal and state laws and regulations.
-Quarterly, the President reports the College's progress in meeting its affirmative action goals and objectives to the Minnesota State system office.
+Quarterly, the President reports the College's progress in meeting its affirmative action goals and objectives to the Commissioner of Minnesota Management & Budget (MMB).
 The President, through the Commissioner of MMB, will report annually to the Governor and the Legislature the College's progress in meeting its affirmative action goals and objectives.